 Flavors: Waxy white flowers, spiced apricot, and almonds.

-While Verdicchio is not on the verge of extinction, the Lugana expression of Verdicchio is very unique.
+While Turbiana is not on the verge of extinction, Turbiana is indeed unique.
 The high quality examples have notes of pineapple, mandarin orange with a round and lush style supported by the classic Italian ‘green almond’ flavor.
 The bitter almond note morphs into hazelnut-like flavors as the wine ages and oxidizes.
 There are also several Sparkling Lugana wines, which have a golden yellow hue and notes of apple, peach, lemon and pear.

 Looking Towards Lake Garda